-Establish Some Ground Rules
+1. Establish Some Ground Rules

-Section off Your Living Space
+2. Section Off Your Living Space

-Before remodeling, cover your air duct vents with plastic and (if possible) turn off your heating and cooling systems.
-Spring and early fall are some of the best times to remodel your home because you don’t have to worry about the winter chill or summer heat.is messy.
-Almost every phase of
+Before remodeling, cover your air duct vents with plastic, and (if possible) turn off your heating and cooling systems.
+Spring and early fall are some of the best times to remodel your home because you don’t have to worry about extreme temperatures.

 Construction dust can damage furniture and wear away the finish on your hardwood floors, which is why it’s important to contain as much dust as possible.
 We recommend sectioning off the livable areas of your home with plastic sheets and painter’s tape.
 That way, dust has a harder time trying to sneak into living spaces.

-Protect Your Possessions
+3. Protect Your Possessions

-Create a Temporary Kitchen
+4. Create a Temporary Kitchen

-A multi-purpose room is essential if you’re planning a.
-Since you won’t be able to use your kitchen for cooking or cleaning dishes, it’s important that you create a temporary kitchen elsewhere in your home.
+A multipurpose room is essential if you’re planning a kitchen remodel.
+Since you won’t be able to use your kitchen for cooking or cleaning dishes, it’s important to create a temporary kitchen elsewhere in your home.

-Living with an ongoing home renovation project can be too stressful in the long term.
-However, every cloud has its silver lining.
-Try to make the best of your situation by trying out new restaurants or taking that trip you’ve been putting off.
+You may even want to take advantage of the situation.
+Try out new restaurants, or take that trip you’ve been putting off.
 Dealing with a house remodeling project can be the perfect excuse to try something new.

 Our Grand Rapids, MI, remodeling contractors work hard so you can enjoy your new home remodel as soon as possible.
 Call Schultz Builders today at (616) 291-2646, or contact us online for more information.